TheFishNextDoor/Tasks/README.md

     - Amount: 1

 ### MANIPULATE_ARMORSTAND
-- **Description:** Triggered when a player manipulates an armor stand.
+- **Description:** Triggered when a player interacts with an armor stand.
 - **Associated Data:**
     - Player: The player manipulating the armor stand
     - Location: The location of the armorstand